-Major projects implemented in the year ended 31 December 2019 were as follows:
+Major projects implemented in the year ended 31 December 2020 were as follows:

-Macrologic ERP WNIP 2.0
+Macrologic ERP WNIP 3.0

-The project aims to expand the ERP products of the Macrologic ERP family with the original MacroBASE technology by adding the necessary functionalities that meet the needs of the target market.
-It is a product targeted at large and medium-sized enterprises.
+The project aims to expand the ERP products of the Macrologic ERP family by adding the necessary functionalities that meet the needs of the target market.
+The product is intended for large and medium-sized enterprises; it expedites the management of specific corporate operations.

-The development phase began in January 2019.
-The total value of outlays expended to 31 December 2019 for intangible assets amounted to PLN 4.161 thousand.
-The project was completed on 31 December 2019.
+The project development phase began in January 2020.
+The total value of expenditure capitalized on intangible assets by 31 December 2020 was PLN 4,161 thousand.
+The project was completed on 31 December 2020.